stnolting/neo430/README.md

  * Next, install the compiler toolchain from the TI homepage (select the "compiler only" package):

   http://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/MSPGCC/latest/index_FDS.html

+ * Make sure GNU Make and a native C compiler (GCC) are installed (double check for the newest version)

  * Follow the instructions from the "Let's Get It Started" section of the NEO430 documentary: